Requests and inquiries: Request for permission to withdraw or modify a motion

 In a deliberative assembly, the motion to request for permission to withdraw or modify a motion is made if the maker of the motion wishes to withdraw or change it after it has been stated by the chair.

 Using Robert's Rules of Order Newly Revised (RONR), before a motion has been stated by the chair, permission is unnecessary for the maker of the motion to withdraw it or modify it.
-After a motion is place before the assembly, permission from the assembly is required to withdraw it or modify it.
+After a motion is placed before the assembly, permission from the assembly is required to withdraw it or modify it.

 Sometimes a "friendly amendment" is requested on a pending motion.
 If the motion is before the assembly, only the assembly (not the maker of the motion) could modify it.
 However, it can be settled by unanimous consent.

 If a main motion is withdrawn, all adhering motions (such as amendments) are no longer before the body as well.